Marriage and civil ceremonies

-Before you make your appointment, you must have read and understood all the information on this page, particularly the section about what you need to bring with you to the notice appointment.
+You must have read and understood all the information on this page, particularly the legal requirements and immigration sections, which contain details about what you need to bring with you to give notice.

-By law you must give a notice of marriage or notice of civil partnership, which is a formal declaration of your intention to marry or form a civil partnership in England or Wales.
+By law you must give a notice of marriage or civil partnership, which is a formal declaration of your intention to marry or form a civil partnership in England or Wales.

 The marriage/civil partnership can only take place at the venue you name on the notice(s).
 If you change the venue you will have to give, and pay for, the notice(s) again, so you need to have booked your venue before you can give notice.
 The notice(s) will only last for exactly 12 months from the date of the appointment.

 - Before a marriage or civil partnership can take place it is necessary for a notice of marriage to be given